Skip to content

 4- Shrinkage

-This is an apparent myth about Finasteride that commonly appears on hair loss forums.
-No studies support its existence, and the claims are entirely based on patients’ personal experiences.
+There are no nocebo-controlled, objective studies that support its existence, and the claims are entirely based on patients’ personal experiences.
 That is why there also aren’t any studies showing that this side effect does not occur since there is no need for them.

 5- Cancer